Rust-GCC/gccrs/gcc/config/i386/znver.md

 			 "znver1-direct,znver1-load,znver1-fp1|znver1-fp2")

 ;; SSE moves
-;; Fix me:  Need to revist this again some of the moves may be restricted ;; to some fpu pipes.
+;; Fix me:  Need to revisit this again some of the moves may be restricted ;; to some fpu pipes.
 (define_insn_reservation "znver1_sse_mov" 2
 			 (and (eq_attr "cpu" "znver1")